 Hollywood Hacking: Averted, the UNIX based system in the movie is an actual UNIX based system called IRIX OS by Silicon Graphics that was running an experimental 3D file system visualizer that they were developing at the time.

 Ironic Echo: Hammond repeatedly tells everybody very proudly that "We've spared no expense."
 After the park goes completely to hell and his grandchildren and Dr. Grant go missing, he talks with Dr. Sattler.
-She compliments him on the ice-cream and he once again says, rather sadly, "We spared no expense..."
+She compliments him on the ice-cream and he once again says, without any trace of his previous pride, "We spared no expense..."

 Irony: Despite Hammond's constant declarations of "We've spared no expense.", the park is undone entirely due to the expenses he did skimp on; notably, leaving the security for masses of incredibly dangerous animals entirely in the hands of a single IT guy he may or may not have felt the need to pay all that well.